psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

 4. Synchronized state flows from Prosim2GSX to Prosim
 5. Configuration flows bidirectionally between UI and ConfigurationFile
 6. LVAR changes flow from MSFS to registered callbacks via MobiSimConnect
+7. Door operation commands flow from GSXController to ProsimController

 ## Error Handling